mattermost/docs/source/boards/navigate-boards.rst

 Drag and drop
 -------------

-You can move both sidebar categories and boards and change their order to suit your preference.
+You can move both sidebar categories and boards and change the order of both to suit your preference.
 You can:

 - Set the position of a board within a category.
 - Drag a board out of one category and drop it into another category.